-Issuer Instrument Maturity Yields (%) Liquidity GOI Treasury Bill 91 days 6.05% High GOI Treasury Bill 364 days 6.68% High GOI Short Dated 1-3 Yrs 6.74% - 7.23% High GOI Medium Dated 3-5 Yrs 7.23% - 7.31% High GOI Long Dated 5-10 Yrs 7.31% - 7.39% High Corporates Taxable Bonds (AAA) 1-3 Yrs 7.23% - 7.50% Medium Corporates Taxable Bonds (AAA) 3-5 Yrs 7.50% - 7.60% Low to Medium Corporates CDs (A1+) 3 months 6.30% Medium to High Corporates CPs (A1+) 3 months 6.65% Medium to High
+Issuer Instrument Maturity Yields (%) Liquidity

+GOI Treasury Bill 91 days 6.05% High

+GOI Treasury Bill 364 days 6.68% High

+GOI Short Dated 1-3 Yrs 6.74% - 7.23% High

+GOI Medium Dated 3-5 Yrs 7.23% - 7.31% High

+GOI Long Dated 5-10 Yrs 7.31% - 7.39% High

+Corporates Taxable Bonds (AAA) 1-3 Yrs 7.23% - 7.50% Medium Corporates Taxable Bonds (AAA) 3-5 Yrs 7.50% - 7.60% Low to Medium Corporates CDs (A1+) 3 months 6.30% Medium to High Corporates CPs (A1+) 3 months 6.65% Medium to High

-Investment by the AMC
+Investment by AMC:

 From time to time and subject to the SEBI (Mutual Funds) Regulations, 1996, the sponsors, the mutual funds and investment Companies managed by them, their associate companies, subsidiaries of the sponsors and the AMC may invest in either directly or indirectly in the Scheme.
 The funds managed by associates and/ or the AMC may acquire a substantial portion of the Scheme.
 Accordingly, redemption of units held by such funds, associates and sponsors may have an adverse impact on the units of the Scheme because the timing of such redemption may impact the ability of other unit holders to redeem their units.
+Further, as per the SEBI (Mutual Funds) Regulations, 1996, in case the AMC invests in any of the schemes managed by it, it shall not be entitled to charge any fees on such investments.

-The Scheme may invest in other Scheme managed by the AMC or in the Scheme of any other Mutual Funds, provided it is in conformity to the investment objectives of the Scheme and in terms of the prevailing SEBI (Mutual Funds) Regulations, 1996 and guidelines.
+The Scheme may invest in other schemes managed by the AMC or in the schemes of any other Mutual Funds, provided it is in conformity to the investment objective of the Scheme and in terms of the prevailing SEBI (Mutual Funds) Regulations, 1996.
 As per the SEBI (Mutual Funds) Regulations, 1996, no investment management fees will be charged for such investments.